Hopf-Galois module structure of degree p extensions of p-adic fields: The almost maximally ramified case

 \end{pro}

-This result is stated at \cite[Lemme 1]{bertrandiasbertrandiasferton} and a complete proof can be found at \cite[Chapitre II, Lemme 4]{fertonthesis}.
-This proof and a more detailed explanation of this description for the set $E$ are shown in \cite[Section 7.1]{gildegpdihedral}.
-We present here a summary of the techniques that are used.
+In other words, the elements of $E$ are all the even-indexed semiconvergents (including convergents) from $q_0=1$ to $q_{n-1}$ if $n$ is odd and to $q_n$ if $n$ is even.
+This result is stated at \cite[Lemme 1]{bertrandiasbertrandiasferton} and a complete proof can be found at \cite[Chapitre II, Lemme 4]{fertonthesis} (the reader can also consult \cite[Section 7.1]{gildegpdihedral}).
+Let us go over this proof and the techniques that are used.